 So you can see that there’s already a form of resolution reduction inherent to how the camera captures different colors of light, this is sort of a “chroma subsampling”.
 However, after the electrical charges from photons striking the sensor are converted to digital values and demosaicing is performed, there’s another form of color compression and that’s what most people refer to when they reference chroma subsampling.

-Frame.io has a great visual explanation here.
+As always, Frame.io has a great explanation on codecs.

 “Edit Lists” are a Apple-specific mp4 extensions; they are atoms that basically allow you to pick portions of the video file for playback.
 You could, for example, play on loop, the middle two seconds of a 15 second video.
 This isn’t commonly used for most people, but YouTube’s warning to avoid them should make sense now.